The worm doth woo the mortal, death claims a living bride,

 Too few minutes later, Al came into the kitchen where I was talking to the social worker and to the kids.
 Mainly because I didn’t want to talk Cop Talk right then.

-“What the fuck, Joe?” Álvaro was doing that thing where he let his tongue rest on his lower teeth to push out his bottom lip.
+“What the fuck, Joe?” Álvaro was doing this thing where he let his tongue rest on his lower teeth to push out his bottom lip.
 I feel like he must have thought it looked tough.
 As usual, it wasn’t working.
 He looked like he was fighting a sneeze.
 “Why didn’t you shoot that asshole?”

 I nodded toward the two kids.
 “Hey, would you mind cutting out all that talk while family’s in the room?”
 The worker ushered them out, hands on shoulders.